The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-The information above was last checked on 26/09/2021.
-Remember to review the latest COVID-19 travel safety regulations for your coach from Berlin to Paris as this information can change.
+The information above was last checked on 25/01/2022.
+Remember to review the latest COVID-19 travel safety regulations for your coach to Paris from Berlin as this information can change.

-The current restriction level for your return trip by coach from Paris to Berlin is: Partially open
+The restriction level for your return coach to Berlin, Germany from Paris is: Partially open.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-When taking the coach to Paris from Berlin, you can choose to depart from coach stations like Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
-Your trip can end in coach stations such as Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
-Du Panthéon and Paris, Paris (Bercy Seine).
+Some of the Berlin coach stations to Paris you can start your journey from include Berlin, Zentralen Omnibusbahnhof, Berlin, ZOB and Berlin, Bahnhof Südkreuz.
+Similarly, some of the arrival coach stations in Paris include Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.

-Omio customers who travel this route most frequently depart from Berlin Hbf and arrive in Paris, Quai de Bercy (Bercy Seine).
+When travelling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Paris, Quai de Bercy (Bercy Seine).

-Passengers board their coach most frequently from Berlin Hbf and travel around 1 mile (s) / 2 km from the city centre to this coach station.
+Passengers board their coach most frequently from Berlin Hbf and travel around 1.7 miles (2.8 km) from the city centre to this coach station.

-Passengers travelling this route most often arrive at Paris, Quai de Bercy (Bercy Seine) and need to travel approximately 1 mile (s) / 2 km from the coach station to the city centre in Paris.
+Passengers travelling this route most often arrive at Paris, Quai de Bercy (Bercy Seine) and need to travel approximately 1.8 miles (2.9 km) from the coach station to the city centre in Paris.